razshare/sveltekit-sse/README.md

 </svelte>
 ```

-When an parsing error occurs, `onJsonParseError` is invoked.\
+When a parsing error occurs, `onJsonParseError` is invoked.\
 Whatever this function returns will become the new value of the store, in the example above `previousParsedValue`, which is the previous (valid) value of the store.